 In Aotearoa New Zealand lithium is available as capsules and tablets.
 The amount of lithium released from products made by different manufacturers varies, so it's important to always take the same brand of lithium.

 - 250 mg capsules called Lithium Carbonate (Douglas)®

 - 400 mg modified release tablet called Priadel®.
 This type of tablet releases the medicine slowly into your bloodstream.
 Modified release is also called slow release.

-- The dose of lithium varies from person to person, depending on your response to the medication and your lithium blood level (see below).
+- The dose of lithium prescribed varies from person to person, depending on your response to the medicine and your lithium blood level (see below).

-- The pharmacy label on your medicine will tell you how much lithium to take, how often to take it, and any special instructions.
+- The pharmacy label on your medicine will tell you how much lithium to take, how often to take it and any special instructions.

 - Do you have problems with your liver or kidneys?

 - Do you have problems with your heart, eg, atrial fibrillation?

 - Do you have problems with your thyroid function?